 Habitat Management

 Maintain all stages of succession from young reed in shallow water to old reed with scrub invasion on almost dry ground over dense litter.
-If reed is actively invading a large water-body, this can be achieved for some time by simply letting the invasion continue.
+If reeds are actively invading a large water-body, this can be achieved for some time by simply letting the invasion continue.
 Cutting back or killing the outermost fringe of an invading reedbed and holding back the later stages of succession at the landward margin may be sufficient to maintain all successional stages in a reedbed.

 Water levels